amygdala/tensorflow-workshop/workshop_sections/distributed_tensorflow/README.md

 To create the necessary objects in your cluster simply write a small config file to describe what you want your cluster to look like.
 Tensorflow divides its server instances into groups called `jobs` each of which have a number of identical `tasks`.
 So you must specify a number of jobs, each with a name and the number of tasks it should run.
 The jupyter server also requires you to specify a password.

 You can check out the example config [here](templates/example-cluster.yaml).
+The only necessary modification will be your own `password` for the Jupyter server.

 To render your config run (in your current conda environment)